Mazeland/podify-ai-docs/README.md

 - **HTTP:** Axios with interceptors

 ### Development Patterns
+- **ID Strategy:** String IDs in domain layer, int in database (cast at repository boundaries with IdCaster)
 - **Error Handling:** `useNotification()` composable (no alerts)
 - **API Calls:** `useApi()` composable with automatic CSRF handling
 - **Type Safety:** No `as any` - generics and helper functions